Least Common Multiple (LCM) Calculator

 - The LCM of two numbers is the smallest positive integer that is divisible by both numbers.
 For example, the LCM of

-is the smallest number that both12
+12and18is36because36is the smallest number that both12and18divide into evenly.

 - The LCM of two numbers is the smallest positive integer that is divisible by both numbers.
 For example, the LCM of